The Intelligence Was in the Organization All Along

 The usual debate about AI in expert work gets stuck between two unsatisfying options: preserve the old apprenticeship model, or automate the work and move on.

-At the director level, AI should make patterns visible across workstreams: recurring exceptions, inconsistent judgments, repeated overrides, brittle procedures, and areas where teams are compensating for process gaps.
-At the principal level, AI should provide a signal about the health of the process itself: whether judgment is improving, whether uncertainty is being escalated, whether corrections are being absorbed, and whether the organization is learning from its own work.
+At the director level, the same principle applies at a different scope.
+AI should make patterns visible across workstreams: recurring exceptions, inconsistent judgments, repeated overrides, areas where teams are compensating for process gaps.
+At the principal level, the question is whether the process itself is improving: whether uncertainty is being escalated, whether corrections are being absorbed, whether the organization is learning from its own work.

 This is the organizational redesign problem that Erik Brynjolfsson, Daniel Rock, and Chad Syverson describe in their work on the productivity J-curve.
 General-purpose technologies do not produce their full gains when firms simply adopt them.
 The gains arrive when organizations make the complementary investments that change how work is actually done.
 For AI in expert organizations, one of those missing investments is the redesign of the judgment channels themselves.